-SOMM Recordings is releasing a 2 CD set of two never-before-available live concerts in which Serge Koussevitzky conducted the London Philharmonic Orchestra in Tchaikovsky’s 5th Symphony and Sibelius’s 2nd Symphony at the Royal Albert Hall in London in June 1950.
+SOMM Recordings has released a 2 CD set of two never-before-available live concerts in which Serge Koussevitzky conducted the London Philharmonic Orchestra in Tchaikovsky’s 5th Symphony and Sibelius’s 2nd Symphony at the Royal Albert Hall in London in June 1950.
 As a filler, there is a documentary in which there are never-before-released interviews with London Philharmonic Orchestra and Boston Symphony Orchestra players recalling the intensely powerful influence Koussevitzky had over them as both musician and personality.
 Producer and interviewer Jon Tolansky has supplied two extracts here:

 - Commentary from Horn player Harry Shapiro who was a member of the Boston Symphony Orchestra from the 1930s for many decades, plus an extract from Sibelius’ 2nd Symphony played by the Boston Symphony Orchestra